The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 Kyoto Uchiwa

 Kyo-uchiwa are fans produced mainly in Kyoto City and Nantan City, Kyoto Prefecture.
 They were designated as a traditional craft on October 14, 1977.
 The main feature of Kyo-uchiwa is a structure called "Sapgara," in which the middle bone of the fan is separated from the handle.
 It is believed that Kyo-uchiwa originated from a line of uchiwa introduced from Korea during the period of the Northern and Southern Dynasties.
 The characteristics that lead to today's Kyo Uchiwa began with the Gosho Uchiwa of the Edo period (1603-1868).
-Gosho uchiwa are uchiwa with designs drawn by painters of the Tosa and Kano schools who served the court, and the structure of the inserts was adopted.
+Gosho Uchiwa are uchiwa with designs drawn by painters of the Tosa and Kano schools who served the court, and the structure of the inserts was adopted.
 Some high-end Kyo-uchiwa have as many as 50 to 100 middle bones.
 Some Kyo-uchiwa are highly valued as works of art or crafts, and the high-end ones are mainly used as decorations.

 Boshu Fans